Physics-Informed Generative Machine Learning for Accelerated Quantum-centric Supercomputing

 Quantum centric supercomputing (QCSC) or quantum selected CI (QSCI) methods are a class of hybrid quantum-classical algorithms designed to outsource this classically nontrivial core space selection task to a quantum processor.
 This is followed by projection and diagonalization of the corresponding Hamiltonian in the selected space on a classical computer for energy estimation.
 Toward this, the fermionic electronic-structure problem is mapped to the quantum-computing framework by encoding the M molecular spin-orbitals onto M qubits, such that each electronic configuration corresponds to a computational-basis state $\ket{x}$ where ${x} \in \{0,1\}^M$.
 The single-qubit states $\ket{0}$ or $ \ket{1}$ represents unoccupied and occupied spin-orbitals, respectively.
 Jordan-Wigner transformation is used to map the corresponding second-quantized fermionic operators to qubit operators.
 In the QCSC framework, initially a trial state $\ket{\Psi}$ on $M$ qubits (which represent $M$ molecular spin orbitals) is prepared on a quantum computer with a parameterized quantum circuit (PQC) that should have overlap with the true target state.
-This is ensured by preparing a state with a physically motivated parameterized ansatz structure of the general form $\ket{\Psi} = e^{\hat{G}} \ket{\Phi_0}$ where the unitary operator $e^{\hat{G}}$ (ensured by the anti-Hermiticity of the operator $\hat{G}$) explicitly introduces electronic corrleation by acting upon the reference state.
+This is ensured by preparing a state with a physically motivated parameterized ansatz structure of the general form

+where the unitary operator $e^{\hat{G}}$ (ensured by the anti-Hermiticity of the operator $\hat{G}$) explicitly introduces electronic corrleation by acting upon the reference state.
 This PQC is executed on a quantum computer to perform repeated measurements in the computational basis that produce a distribution of measurement outcomes

 where $\boldsymbol{x} \in \{0,1\}^M$ is computational basis states (or slater determinants) along with the associated noisy probability distribution $\tilde{P}_{\Psi}(x)$ obtained from the sampled states according to